Aug 07, 2026

 FAQ

-Can chia seeds cause bloating?
+Can chia seeds help with occasional bloating?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.